mp4ra/mp4ra.github.io/README.md

 Registration requests are formally sent to the email address documented on the site.
 These can be supported by a Pull Request here, which can reduce the possibility of error or confusion on the part of the maintainers.
 The simplest way to submit a pull request is probably as follows:

-* Fork the repository into your own area at GitHub
+- Fork the repository into your own area at GitHub
-* Go to that fork, and edit the GitHub.io link from mp4ra.github.io/mp4ra to change the first mp4ra to your area name
+- Go to that fork, and edit the GitHub.io link from mp4ra.github.io/mp4ra to change the first mp4ra to your area name
-* In your fork, make changes to the appropriate CSV files; start first by making sure that you have your specifications in specifications.csv, and then add/fix the code points in other tables (e.g. sample-entries for codec sample entry types).
+- In your fork, make changes to the appropriate CSV files; start first by making sure that you have your specifications in specifications.csv, and then add/fix the code points in other tables (e.g. sample-entries for codec sample entry types).
 In those other tables, the visible specification name is used for cross-reference; the linkname you enter in specifications.csv will be retrieved and used to make HTML fragment URLs to refer to that entry.
-* Preview that in your fork
+- Preview that in your fork
-* When it is right, submit a Pull Request, supported by a formal email, to the Mp4RA.
+- When it is right, submit a Pull Request, supported by a formal email, to the MP4RA.

 ## Branches

-* `dev` branch (configured as default branch)
+- `main` branch (configured as default branch)
-  * All the commits to modify the registry or the website must be pushed the dev branch.
+  - All the commits to modify the registry or the website must be pushed the main branch.
-  * Every pull request and commit in this branch triggers the compilation of the website using [GitHub Actions](https://github.com/mp4ra/mp4ra.github.io/actions).
+  - Every pull request and commit in this branch triggers the compilation of the website using [GitHub Actions](https://github.com/mp4ra/mp4ra.github.io/actions).
-* ``master`` branch
-  * The compiled website is pushed by the GitHub Actions workflow to this branch
-  * The Github Pages feature picks up the changes made to the master branch and republishes the website few seconds after a new commit in this branch

 ## Development